 Get your backyard in order.
 Know what you want and go for it.

-Figure what the latticed structure of chains of raw material supplies that are driven by what customers need as a region looks like and develop a vibrant agricultural and manufacturing bases: – Do not be led by products that you have but rather focus on what customers want when building the matrix.
-Construct a map. – Identify how one good feeds into another cost-effectively for end-customer needs within the local, regional and the global markets – Know what is available.
-And what is not. – Forget the who has what at this point.
+Figure what the latticed structure of chains of raw material supplies that are driven by what customers need as a region looks like and develop vibrant agricultural and manufacturing bases: – Do not be led by products that you have but rather focus on what customers want when building the matrix.
+Construct a map. – Identify how one good feeds into another cost-effectively for end-customer needs within the local, regional, and global markets – Know what is available.
+And what is not. – Forget who has what at this point.
 That is for a later stage when the map is completed. – Focus on identifying critical processes on the chains, those if unavailable would stall the development of the production and the chains. – Do not wait for another region to develop their maps and approach the country or the region to conduct the manufacturing for them.
 You will lose the clout you would need in managing the process and gaining value.

 When the mapping is complete, you now have a working document to get your act together and move forward as a nation and the region.